MemoryArray/HiMCM-2024-Problem-A/README.md

 # HiMCM 2024 Problem A Implementation
 > To Play or not to Play: Modeling Future Olympic Games

 Our team control number is `15820`.
-This repository provides a solution to the **HiMCM 2024 Problem A**.
-It should include all the required data and programs to reproduce the results.
+This repository demonstrats partial of our code implementation to the **HiMCM 2024 Problem A**.
 For a short summary of the target problem and the objective of this project, refer to below.

 Current working status:
 - [x] Formula & modelling
-- [ ] Coding & Plotting
+- [x] Coding & Plotting
-- [ ] Paper Drafting
+- [x] Paper Drafting
-- [ ] Error checking
+- [x] Error checking
-- [ ] Citations
+- [x] Citations
-- [ ] Submission
+- [x] Submission

 ---